Cooper Tire & Rubber Stock Analysis, Valuation (NYSE:CTB)

 - With its debt/equity ratio of 0.28, Cooper Tire & Rubber has a lower debt burden when compared to the Auto-Tires-Trucks average.

-- The company has a good Free Cash Flow (FCF) margin of 18.1%.
+- The company has negative Free Cash Flows (FCF), with a negative FCF margin of -22.8%.

 Amigobulls Cooper Tire & Rubber stock analysis helps in evaluating the financial statements of a company to arrive at a conclusion about the fair value of CTB stock.
 Fundamentals of a company give detailed information which helps in making invesment decisions.